 Addressing misinformation relating to coconut crabs and our voluntary wildlife conservation area.

-Here are the facts relating to this information.
+As this statement has been used out of context in some instances, here are the facts relating to this information.

 - This conservation area does not in any way effect building or developing the island.
 It is specific to hunting of wildlife.